Thai startup Pomelo turns to fashion tech platform amid pandemic | ExBulletin

 Thai startup Pomelo turns to fashion tech platform amid pandemic

-BANGKOK (Reuters) – JD.com-backed fashion e-commerce startup Pomelo plans to increase revenue by offering its own demand analysis and forecasting technology to other fashion brands from the region, its chief executive said on Tuesday, amid slowing offline sales.
+BANGKOK (Reuters) JD.com-backed fashion e-commerce startup Pomelo plans to increase revenue by offering its own demand analysis and forecasting technology to other fashion brands in the world. region, its chief executive said on Tuesday, amid slowing offline sales.

 The women’s fashion company, which started as an online business in 2013, plans to launch its business-to-business (B2B) unit, Prism, next month to offer services such as demand planning and logistics. for other fashion and lifestyle brands, managing director David Jou said in an interview.